-10.2 Biohost only accepts Debit Order and Visa/Mastercard payments for month to month services, and will only accept alternative payment under specific circumstances and only by prior arrangement at Biohost’s discretion.
+10.2 Biohost only accepts bank transfer payments and Visa/Mastercard payments.
+Biohost will only accept alternative payment methods under specific circumstances and only by prior arrangement at Biohost’s discretions.

-10.6 Non-payment of any Fee by its due date, whether as a result of unpaid Debit Orders, declined cards or any other cause may result in immediate suspension of Services (which may not be limited to the particular Service in question).
+10.4 Non-payment of any Fee by its due date, may result in immediate suspension of Services (which may not be limited to the particular Service in question).
 Biohost retains the right to suspend any Services for non-payment, and to withhold such Services until all arrears are settled in full on any and all products and Services.

-10.7 Services which have been suspended for non-payment of Fees will remain suspended until payment has been made and the Service is reconnected as described below.
+10.5 Services that have been suspended for non-payment of Fees will remain suspended until payment has been made and the Service is reconnected as described below.
 The Client will not be credited for data or Services that would otherwise have been available to the Client during the period of suspension.

-10.8 If the Client remains in default of a monthly Fee for three consecutive calendar months, Biohost may terminate the agreement with immediate effect.
+10.6 If the Client remains in default of a monthly Fee for two consecutive calendar months, Biohost may terminate the agreement with immediate effect.
 The Client will remain liable for all Fees and charges for any period of suspension.

-10.10 Biohost may charge an Admin Fee for failed or returned payments, regardless of method of payment or the reason for non-payment.
+10.8 Biohost may charge an Admin Fee for late payments, regardless of method of payment or the reason for non-payment.
 Such Admin Fees are payable immediately and in conjunction with the outstanding fees which resulted in non-payment.
 Admin Fees will be calculated on a sliding scale based on the number of incidents of non-payment on the Client’s payment record.
 Non-payment of Admin Fees will be considered non-payment and will be subject to the same terms.
 Once levied, Admin Fees are not recoverable or reversible, regardless of whether payment is made within the prescribed period.

 10.16.1 Billing will commence on the date that Service provision commences.
 Partial months will be charged pro rata.